bazelbuild/continuous-integration/docs/jobs.md

 ## Bootstrap and maintenance

-Four jobs control the bootstrap and maintenance of Bazel:
+Five jobs control the bootstrap and maintenance of Bazel:

 * `Github-Trigger`: A job that is automatically triggered (by a GitHub webhook) every time someone or something pushes commits to the GitHub